 - 1. Program the wireless settings of each computer or wireless adapter to have the same SSID (wireless network name) as the router. - 2.
 Check that the wireless adapter on each computer can support the mode and security option that you selected.
-(If you have a question, see the online User Manual or review the settings you selected in "Configuring Your Wireless Settings and Security Options" on page 23). - 3.
+(If you have a question, see the online User Manual or review the settings you selected in "Configuring Your Wireless Settings and Security Options" on page 20). - 3.
 Check that the security settings on each wireless device match the security settings of the router.
-For example, if you selected a security option requiring a passphrase, then the same passphrase must be used for each wireless computer. - 4.
-Check that each wireless computer has a wireless link and is able to obtain an IP address by DHCP from the router.
+For example, if you selected a security option requiring a passphrase, then the same passphrase must be used for each wireless computer.

+4. Check that each wireless computer has a wireless link and is able to obtain an IP address by DHCP from the router.

 For a Windows PC, go to the Control Panel and select Network Connections.
-For an Apple PC, select Menu > Control Panels and select Network Connections.

 Check the Wireless Connections Properties and ensure that TCP/IP Properties are set to Obtain an IP address automatically.

-To access the Internet from any computer connected to your wireless router, launch a browser such as Microsoft Internet Explorer or Mozilla Firefox.
-You should see the wireless router's Internet LED blink, indicating communication to the ISP.
+To access the Internet from any computer connected to your N750 wireless gigabit router, launch a browser such as Microsoft Internet Explorer or Mozilla Firefox.